Harry Styles

-Harry Edward Styles (born 1 February 1994) is an English singer and songwriter.
-His musical career began in 2010 as a solo contestant on the British music competition series The X Factor.
-Following his elimination, he was brought back to join the boy band One Direction.
-It became one of the best-selling boy groups of all time before going on an indefinite hiatus in 2016.

-Styles released his self-titled debut solo album through Columbia Records in 2017.
+Harry Edward Styles (born 1 February 1994) is an English singer, songwriter, and actor.
+His showmanship, artistry, and flamboyant fashion have had a significant impact on popular culture.

+Styles's musical career began in 2010 as part of One Direction, a boy band formed on the British music competition series The X Factor after each member of the band had been eliminated from the solo contest.
+They became one of the best-selling boy bands of all time before going on an indefinite hiatus in 2016.
+Styles released his eponymous debut solo album through Erskine and Columbia Records in 2017.
 It debuted at number one in the UK and the US and was one of the world's top-ten best-selling albums of the year, while its lead single, "Sign of the Times", topped the UK Singles Chart.

-Styles' second album, Fine Line (2019), debuted atop the US Billboard 200 with the biggest ever first-week sales by an English male artist, and was the most recent album to be included in Rolling Stones "500 Greatest Albums of All Time" in 2020.
+His second album, Fine Line (2019), debuted atop the US Billboard 200 with the biggest ever first-week sales by an English male artist.
 Its fourth single, "Watermelon Sugar", topped the US Billboard Hot 100.
-Styles' third album, Harry's House (2022), broke several records and was widely acclaimed, receiving the Grammy Award for Album of the Year in 2023.
-Its lead single, "As It Was", became the number-one song of the year globally according to Billboard.
+Styles's widely acclaimed third album, Harry's House (2022), broke several records and received the Grammy Award for Album of the Year.
+Its lead single, "As It Was", became the number-one song of 2022 globally, according to Billboard.

-Styles has received various accolades, including six Brit Awards, three Grammy Awards, an Ivor Novello Award, and three American Music Awards.
-His film roles include Dunkirk (2017), Don't Worry Darling, and My Policeman (both 2022).
-Aside from music and acting, Styles is known for his flamboyant fashion.
-He is the first man to appear solo on the cover of Vogue.
+Styles has received various accolades, including six Brit Awards, three Grammy Awards, two Ivor Novello Awards, three American Music Awards, and four MTV Video Music Awards.
+Fine Line and Harry's House were both included on Rolling Stone's list of "The 500 Greatest Albums of All Time".
+Styles's film roles include Dunkirk (2017), Eternals (2021), Don't Worry Darling (2022), and My Policeman (2022).
+Wearing a blue Gucci dress, he became the first man to appear solo on the cover of Vogue.
+Styles contributes to various charities and advocates for gender, racial, and LGBTQ equality.